ltelab/disdrodb/docs/source/installation.rst

 The original pyTMatrix can be difficult to install on recent Python versions.

 The instructions below describe how to install the LTE-maintained fork of pyTMatrix, which is compatible with modern Python interpreters.
+Please note that it's currently not possible to install pyTmatrix on Windows systems.

 1. Install the GNU `Fortran <https://fortran-lang.org/>`__ Compiler (gfortran) and the `Meson Build system <https://mesonbuild.com/>`__.